Akash1912-hub/IIT-KANPUR-PROJECT/Demend prediciton/README.md

 "Demand prediction"this need to only be executed in the "GOOGLE COLAB" not in any compiler like Visual Studio .
+The successfully integrated with one dal and one dnn

 Overview